Is Social Commerce a Leading Payment Trend? 5 Ways To Adapt Strategy

 • Make your content shoppable by adding product tags and catalogs directly to your social media posts.

-Social commerce unlocks a limitless shopping experience.
-As customers swap brick-and-mortar stores for social crossling and in-app purchases, brands must adapt if they want to improve their ecommerce conversion rates.
+This approach unlocks a limitless shopping journey for customers.
+As users swap traditional stores for social selling and in-app purchases, brands must adapt their strategy to improve their ecommerce conversion rates.

 In 2023, social commerce sales accounted for around 18.5% of total online sales, and this figure is expected to continue rising.